I collaborated with Neil Farnan and Metod Blejec to produce a currency for #TransActing.

 5 - For its intrinsic value, as a beautiful thing

-Designed by Metod, the currency was laser-etched and cut by Neil F at Machines Room in Hacney.
+Designed by Metod, the currency was laser-etched and cut by Neil Farnam at Machines Room in Hackney.

 I would also explain there were four denominations - Time, Wellbeing, Knowledge and Creativity, and that it might be interesting to try and collect all four, I would also suggest Creativity was very rare, very rare, very valuable.